MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 The query parameters are:

 * `attendees`: An optional comma-separated list of user IDs representing the attendees of the meeting.
 The user performing the action is the meeting organizer.
-Currently, the user ID field supports only the Azure AD UserPrincipalName, typically an email address.
+The user ID field supports only the Azure AD `UserPrincipalName`, typically an email address.
 * `startTime`: The optional parameter for start time of the event.
 Start time should be in [long ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601), for example *2018-03-12T23:55:25+02:00*.
 * `endTime`: An optional parameter for end time of the event, also in ISO 8601 format.
 * `subject`: An optional parameter for the meeting subject.
 * `content`: An optional parameter for the meeting details field.

 > [!NOTE]
 > You can't specify the location as it isn't supported.
-You must specify the UTC offset.
-Which includes time zones, when generating the start and end times.
+You must specify the UTC offset, which includes time zones, when generating the start and end times.

 To use this deep link with your bot, you can specify the deep link as the URL target in your card's button or as a tap action through the `openUrl` action type.